iewaij/idinn-streamlit/docs/joss/paper.md

 # Statement of need

-Inventory management problems commonly arise in almost all industries.
+Inventory management problems arise in almost all industries.
 A basic and yet analytically intractable problem in inventory management is dual sourcing [@barankin1961delivery,@fukuda1964optimal]. `idinn` is a Python package for controlling dual-sourcing inventory dynamics with dynamics-informed neural networks.
 Unlike traditional reinforcement-learning approaches, our optimization approach takes into account how the system being optimized behaves over time, leading to more efficient training and accurate solutions.

 Training neural networks for inventory-dynamics control presents a specific challenge.
 The adjustment of neural network weights during training relies on propagating real-valued gradients, whereas the neural network outputs—representing replenishment orders—must be integers.
 To address this challenge in optimizing a discrete problem with real-valued gradient descent learning algorithms, we employ a problem-tailored straight-through estimator [@yang2022injecting,@asikis2023multi].
 This approach enables us to obtain integer-valued neural network outputs while backpropagating real-valued gradients.

 `idinn` has been developed for researchers and students working at the intersection of optimization, operations research, and machine learning.
 It has been made available to students in a machine learning course at Frankfurt School to demonstrate the effectiveness of artificial neural networks in solving real-world optimization problems.
-In a previous publication [@bottcher2023control], a less accessible code base was used to compute near-optimal solutions of dozens of dual-sourcing instances and benchmark the performance with other single/dual-sourcing solutions including Capped Dual Index (CDI) and dynamic programming.
+In a previous publication [@bottcher2023control], a less accessible code base has been used to compute near-optimal solutions of dozens of dual-sourcing instances.

-# Example Usage
+# Example usage

-## Solve Single-Sourcing Problems Using Neural Networks
+## Solve single-sourcing problems using neural networks

 Single-sourcing problems are inventory management problems where only one delivery option exists.
 The overall objective in single-sourcing and related inventory management problems is for companies to identify the optimal order quantities to minimize costs given stochastic demand.
 This problem can be addressed using `idinn`.
 We first initialize the sourcing model and its associated neural network controller.
 Subsequently, we train the neural network controller using data generated from the sourcing model.
 Finally, we can use the trained neural network controller to compute optimal order quantities.